lisheriz/blog/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
   - Fashion
-  - Detectives
+  - Psychology
   - Music
   - Art
   - Languages
-  - Video Games
+  - Gamedev
-  - Visual novels and etc.
+  - And many others

 # Education to show in About widget
 education: